eirikt/default-webapp-vue-vite-vercel/README.md

 Vue recommends using templates to build applications in the vast majority of cases.
-There are situations where we need the full programmatic power of ECMAScript–that's where we can use the render function.
+There are situations where we need the full programmatic power of ECMAScript – that's where we can use the render function.

-But, building out entire HTML/CSS content programmatically with the rather low-level `h` function is way too tedious and cumbersome.
-Also, it is considerably less readable compared to a declarative markup language.
+It may seem tedious and cumbersome building the entire web app by functions, but by using a functional programming style, declaring pure functions, and composing them – it is doable.
+It will resemble [Elm](https://elm-lang.org)-style development.
+(One example is the [previous default webapp project](https://github.com/eirikt/default-webapp-elm-now), which used Elm.)
+One of the effects will be increased testability.
+It can be argued that the readability may be a bit lower than using declarative markup language templates.

+Anyway, we will choose the (seemingly) more idiomatic way of declarative markup language and Vue templates.
 Vue templates use the "mustache" syntax (double curly braces).
 This is Vue's basic form of data binding.

-`App.vue`
-So, replace the render function block with:
+Replace the render function block with:
 ```vue
 template: `
     <h1>{{this.title}}</h1>